 As part of a special “Thank You” to my readers, and because I’m a long time customer, I’ve secured a FREE domain name to any person who follows this guide on how to make a blog.

 I have also negotiated 47% OFF on WordPress web hosting for your blog (the hosting plan is under $5.00/month).
 I only use and recommend www.InMotionHosting.com for domain names and self-hosting WordPress.

 - Performance (website loading speed and server response times)

 If you want to know more about why I prefer InMotionHosting to start a blog you can read my best WordPress hosting beginners guide.

 To snag the least expensive plan available, just follow the screenshots and instructions I’ve provided, below.

 To get started just click “Install WordPress Now!”.

-Hit Continue, and you’ll be asked to choose a domain name (or enter an exiting one, if you already have one).
-You can buy a domain name and hosting service separately but remember, you get a free domain when you sign up with InMotion.
+Hit Continue, and you’ll be asked to choose a domain name (or enter an existing one, if you already have one).
+You can buy a domain name and hosting service separately but remember, you get a free domain when you start a blog with InMotion.